-BUS 401 | Capstone Seminar I | 3 Credits
+BUS 401 | Capstone Seminar | 3 Credits

 This course begins by revisiting the concept of Christian vocation, which was initially introduced to the student in Pathways to Success.
 Time will be spent reflecting on the student's growing sense of vocation during their academic career at the college, and then will be guided in applying that sense of vocation to their present pursuits and to future professional or educational opportunities.
-This course combines the real-world benefits of an internship with the critical reflection provided by a seminar course through a projectbased research group for a real-world business or organization, addressing complex strategic and management issues.
-Students will develop the ability to recognize, analyze, and define problems within and outside the business, to identify management choices, and to implement appropriate strategic action.
-The Capstone stresses assessment of the short- and long-term implications of management actions and uses a broad range of business skills.
+This course combines the real-world benefits of an internship with the critical reflection provided by a seminar course through a project-based research group for a real-world business or organization, addressing complex strategic and management issues.